Nurech/cs-math-elliptic-curves/README.md

 ## How program works:

 When user loads the program 3 graphs are generated with (function plotter) which have starting functions with initial values.
-When new elements are added to graph, element (containing function) is started with random values.
 Function parameters are configurable via UI which change variables that turn to math service for computation.
+Variables can be copied to allow sharing of settings.

 Program code is designed to be slightly "dumb" - to not use overly clever syntax and keep code flow readable.
 Interesting part happens in math.service.ts,